new england anglers

 Cheerfully adapted from Chaucer's Canturbury Tales

-Translation: When Spring rolls around and you want to get out on the water but it's still Winter, it's not Winter down here.
+Translation: When Spring rolls around and you want to get out on the water but it's still Winter up there, it's not Winter down here.